JosephSilber/page-cache/readme.md

 php artisan page-cache:clear
 ```

 As a rule of thumb, it's good practice to add this to your deployment script.
-That way, whenever you push an update to your site the page cache will be automatically cleared.
+That way, whenever you push an update to your site the page cache will automatically be cleared.

 If you're using [Forge](https://forge.laravel.com)'s Quick Deploy feature, you should add this line to the end of your Deploy Script.
 This'll ensure that the cache is cleared whenever you push an update to your site.

 ## License

-The Page Cache package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Page Cache package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).